If you talk to a lot of people, today, they'll have you believe that they were in

 album, but the recording was considered to be poor.

-harsh and raw, especially the vocals.
-It has been said that Varg chose to use the worst possible mic for the recording, and
+more harsh and raw, especially the vocals.
+It has been said that Varg chose to use the worst possible mic for the recording,

-it shows.
+and it shows.
 I think this is the one major setback of this album, when compared to the others.
-For one reason or another, this
+For one reason or another,

-seems to be the most popular and accepted Burzum album, yet I feel that the loss of such unique and powerful vocals is a detriment
+this seems to be the most popular and accepted Burzum album, yet I feel that the loss of such unique and powerful vocals is

-to the music.
-This was the last Black Metal album recorded by Burzum.
+a detriment to the music.
+This was the last black metal album recorded by Burzum.

-is cold as ice and the song is mid-paced throughout.
-There are keyboards that are used sparingly, perfectly blending with
+sound is cold as ice and the song is mid-paced throughout.
+There are keyboards that are used sparingly, perfectly blending

-the music.
+with the music.
 The vocals are heavily distorted and raspy, yet more decipherable than the earlier albums.
-The effect is more grim,
+The effect is more

-but it loses something with regard to the emotion that was conveyed with the previous style.
-Very inhuman, to say the least.
+grim, but it loses something with regard to the emotion that was conveyed with the previous style.
+Very inhuman, to say the

+least.
 However, later in the song, he uses clean vocals for a spoken word part.
-The mood is very dismal and hopeless as the music
+The mood is very dismal and hopeless as the

 used here.
 The raw production suits this song very well.
 The screeching vocals seem to take a place in the background, along